-20 Users of the administrator profile already have all rights which can be parameterized in enSuite, so there is no button for the administrator profile.
+16 The administrator already has all rights which can be parameterized in enSuite, so there is no button for the administrator profile.

 9.2.1 Rights at a parameter level

 At a parameter level, only a reduced toolbar is displayed in enSuite as a standard in which the rights for the user profiles are faded out.